95% of the general community believe it is important for Aboriginal and Torres Strait Islander people to have a say in matters that affect them.

 next arrow

-In 2021 Reconciliation Australia marks 20 years as the lead body for reconciliation in Australia.
+In 2021 Reconciliation Australia marked 20 years as the lead body for reconciliation in Australia.
 Our work promotes and facilitates reconciliation by building relationships, respect and trust between the wider Australian community and Aboriginal and Torres Strait Islander peoples.

 Reconciliation in Education